dqrobotics/dqrobotics.github.io/index.md

 # What is DQ Robotics?

 DQ Robotics is a standalone open-source ([LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.html)) library for robot modelling and control.
 It provides [dual quaternion](http://en.wikipedia.org/wiki/Dual_quaternion) algebra and kinematic calculation algorithms in Python3, Matlab, and C++11.
-- Most users will benefit from using the [Python3](#python3---) version at first.
+- Most users will benefit from using the [Python3](#python3---) version.
 It is easy and computationally efficient (C++ code runs under the hood for fast performance).
 - Use the [MATLAB](#matlab) version if you want to test your ideas fast while having convenient visualization tools, provided you have access to the [MathWorks software](https://www.mathworks.com/).
 - Use the [C++11 version](#c11-) for real-time high-performance applications and if you're not afraid of [pointers](https://en.wikipedia.org/wiki/Pointer_(computer_programming)).